bengrunfeld/gae-rest-oauth2-skeleton/README.md

 # Google AppEngine REST OAuth2 Skeleton

-This is a skeleton app designed for Google AppEngine that illustrates how to go through the OAuth 2.0 process and connect to a RESTful API like GitHub's.
+This is a skeleton app designed for **Google AppEngine** that illustrates how to go through the **OAuth 2.0** process and connect to a **RESTful API** like GitHub's.

 ## Background

-Personally, I found it extremely challenging to put together the pieces of GAE and OAuth 2.0, and then connect to a RESTful app.
+Personally, I found it extremely challenging to put together the pieces of **GAE** and **OAuth 2.0**, and then connect to a **RESTful API**.
 Documentation was either non-existant or sparse at best.
 Fighting through it did teach me a lot, but it almost cost me my job due to the time taken.
 A tutorial for this subject would have taught me the same amount without endangering my steak budget.

 ## Installation

-We're going to set up the app on a local development server, and as such will be using `http://localhost:8080` as a redirect uri.
+We're going to set up the app on the [Python Development Server](https://developers.google.com/appengine/docs/python/tools/devserver), and as such will be using `http://localhost:8080` as a redirect URI.
 NOTE: this isn't best practice and should **never** be used in production.
 I am doing it here because it's the easiest way to educate new programmers how all the parts work together.

-If you are already using `http://localhost:8080` for something, swap this value out for whatever Google AppEngine Launcher sets the port as.
+If you are already using `http://localhost:8080` for something, swap this out for another `port` value.

-**1.** Download and install the **Google AppEngine Launcher** so that you can set this up on a local development server.
+**1.** Download and install the [Python Development Server](https://developers.google.com/appengine/docs/python/tools/devserver) so that you can set this up on a locally.

 **2.** Run `git clone git@github.com:bengrunfeld/gae-rest-oauth2-skeleton.git` wherever you want this to live

-**3.** Go to Github and register a new application: `Github -> Settings -> Applications -> Register new application`.
+**3.** Go to Github and register a new application: *Github -> Settings -> Applications -> Register new application*.

 **4.** Copy the `Client ID` and `Client Secret`, and set the `Authorization callback URL` to `http://localhost:8080`